 Loaded with minerals, fiber, and nourishing phytonutrients, soups are much more than comfort food.
-I don’t like to wait for soup season; instead I treat myself to a healing bowl of soup anytime my body needs a fresh start and some pampering.
+I don’t like to wait for the cold season; instead, I treat myself to a healing bowl of soup anytime my body needs some pampering and a fresh start.

 Seasonal colds, sore throats, weight-loss difficulties, poor circulation, immune support, detoxification—the healing powers of soups are something that both scientists and our grandmothers can agree on.
-Soups are definitely nutritious, but what really gives them healing powers?
+Soups are definitely nutritious, but what really gives them the ability to heal our bodies?

-The second–and this is where you can work your magic–is improving the nutritional powers of your soup with healing ingredients.
+The second—and this is where you can work your magic—is that you can improve the nutritional powers of your soup with healing ingredients.
 Turmeric, fresh ginger, coconut oil, seaweed, shiitake, aromatic herbs such as sage, mint, or basil—all boost the curative powers of soup and help restore your body to a healthy balance.

 A drizzle of virgin coconut oil improves the absorption of the high concentrations of beta-carotene from the carrots and the antioxidants in turmeric.